dhellmann/pymotw/PyMOTW/functools/index.rst

 wraps
 =====

-As mentioned earlier, these capabilities are especially useful when used in decorators, since the decorated function ends up with properties of the original, "raw", function. functools provides a convenience function, wraps(), to be used as a decorator itself and to apply update_wrapper() automatically.
+Updating the properties of a wrapped callable is especially useful when used in a decorator, since the decorated function ends up with properties of the original, "raw", function. :mod:`functools` provides a convenience function, ``wraps()``, to be used as a decorator itself and to apply ``update_wrapper()`` automatically.

 .. include:: functools_wraps.py
     :literal: